© pixabay.com | mschiffm

 Welcome to Schwäbisch Hall

 **Schwäbisch Hall is a picture-perfect town.
-Its beautifully preserved historic center provides the ideal setting for art and culture.** Schwäbisch Hall has made a name for itself with its unusual stages for art.
+Its beautifully preserved historic center provides the ideal setting for art and culture.** Schwäbisch Hall has made a name for itself with its extraordinary venues for the arts.
 A church staircase serves as a theater stage, and a church interior as an art museum.
-The former Staufer town prospered in the Middle Ages through the salt trade.
-This can be seen in many of the houses as you stroll through the winding streets of the old town.
-The market square in particular is an architectural gem.
-All architectural styles from Romanesque to Rococo are represented here.
-On its eastern side is the imposing open staircase of the wonderful Gothic hall church of St. Michael.
-In summer, the 53 steps become a breathtakingly steep open-air stage with a unique flair.
-Theater fans celebrate the magnificent productions under the night sky.
-The audience experience in the "New Globe" on an island in the Kocher River is also extraordinary.
-It was modeled after Shakespeare's Globe Theater on the Thames.
-The three-story round open-air theater can be used without a roof or with a roof.
-But on four days a year, the whole city becomes a huge stage.
-That's when Schwäbisch Hall celebrates one of the most beautiful local festivals in the state, the Cake and Fountain Festival.
-It's all about the tradition of salt boiling.
-Historical reenactments, a demonstration of salt boiling, and an XXL cake are the highlights.
-If you want to experience tradition just outside the city walls, head to the Wackershofen Open-Air Museum.
-Here you can see farmhouses and craftsmen's houses from the 16th to the 20th century.
-Art lovers make a pilgrimage to the modern Kunsthalle Würth.
-Old masters are exhibited in its annex, the Johanniterkirche.
-Visitors marvel in awe at the ethereal beauty of the Madonna of Mercy.
-It was painted by Hans Holbein the Younger in 1525.
-The Hällisch-Fränkisches Museum is also part of this outstanding cultural landscape.
+The former Staufer town gained prosperity in the Middle Ages through the salt trade.
+A stroll through the winding alleys of the old town reveals this in many of the houses.
+The market square, in particular, is an architectural gem.
+All architectural styles from Romanesque to Rococo are represented there.
+On its eastern side lies the imposing grand staircase of the magnificent Gothic hall church of St. Michael.
+In the summer, the 53 steps transform into a breathtakingly steep open-air stage with a unique atmosphere.
+Theatergoers celebrate the magnificent productions under the night sky.
+The audience experience at the “New Globe” on a cooking island is also extraordinary.
+It was modeled after Shakespeare’s Globe Theatre on the Thames.
+The three-story circular open-air theater can host performances both open-air and under a roof.
+But on four days a year, the entire city becomes a giant stage.
+That’s when Schwäbisch Hall celebrates one of the most beautiful local festivals in the state, the Cake and Fountain Festival.
+It centers on the tradition of salt boiling.
+Historical reenactments, a public salt-boiling demonstration, and an XXL cake are the highlights.
+Those who want to experience tradition just outside the city walls should visit the Wackershofen Open-Air Museum.
+Here, farmhouses and craftsmen’s houses from the 16th to the 20th centuries.
+Art lovers flock to the modern Kunsthalle Würth.
+In its annex, the Johanniterkirche, old masters are on display.
+Visitors gaze in awe at the ethereal beauty of the Madonna of the Protective Mantle.
+It was painted by Hans Holbein the Younger from 1525.
+The Hällisch-Fränkische Museum is also part of this outstanding cultural landscape.
 Admission to all three museums is free.
-This is also unusual, but typical of Schwäbisch Hall.
+That, too, is extraordinary.
+But typical of Schwäbisch Hall.

 Source: DZT Knowledge Graph